-When discussing the letter to the Galatians, we often discuss the things that Paul opposed.
-We discuss the Law of Moses, circumcision, the works of the Law and the freedom that Christians have from these things.
+When discussing the letter to the Galatians, we often discuss the things that Paul opposed, such as the Law of Moses, circumcision, and the works of the Law.
+We also discuss the freedom that Christians have from these things.
 But do we sufficiently discuss the gospel in Galatians?
 The purpose of this article series, therefore, is to discuss how people are saved according to the letter to the Galatians.

-That letter mentions several concepts that are related to salvation, including:
+That letter mentions several concepts that relate to salvation, including:

 - End-time Judgment;